kiyan-777/MM2-AutoFarm/README.md

 you can use : <br/> loadstring(game:HttpGet("https://raw.githubusercontent.com/Zyn-ic/MM2-AutoFarm/main/FreeScript.lua", true))()

 # Potential Updates:
-* add a list of the fake coin positions [it's 3am i've been making this since 2:30pm thats why i dont want to log them]
-* if i dont add the list then add a simple gui so you can log and add in the positions yourself
+* Implement it in a Full MM2 Hub
 * implement crushfire's [scheduler class module](https://youtu.be/jGIomP26RRQ?si=0ba7S9dpC5fKFPfl) to see if that would reduce the coroutine usage [not the best with coroutine]

 # Pros:
 * My script is very lightweight and should run on anything above 50% [U.N.C TEST](https://raw.githubusercontent.com/unified-naming-convention/NamingStandard/main/UNCCheckEnv.lua)
-* My script uses Octree for fast computation on the closest beach ball
+* My script uses Octree for fast computation on the closest coin
 * My script has dynamic speed adjust with radius and walkspeed
 * My script has a functional tweenPosition that is smooth (invalid position safe 80%)
 * Memory and Connection Management